salonistuti/PridePulse/README.md

 ## Getting Started
 To add Pridebot to your Discord server, follow these two simple steps:
 1. **Invite Pridebot**: Use this [invitation link](https://discord.com/api/oauth2/authorize?client_id=1101256478632972369&permissions=415001594945&scope=bot%20applications.commands) to add Pridebot to your Discord server.
-2. **Explore Commands**: Use `/help` to explore the various commands and features offered by Pridebot.
+2. **Explore Commands**: Use `/hipride` to explore the various commands and features offered by Pridebot.

 ## Commands
-Here is a list of the commands you can use with Pridebot:
+List of the commands you can use with Pridebot:
 - **Fun** - `/gaydar`, `/lgbtq`, `/pronountester`, and `/transdar`
 - **Pride**
     - **Sexualities** - `/asexual`,`/bisexual`, `/gay`,`/lesbian`, `/pansexual`, and `/queer`